 This element defines a timber foundation element that includes a mud sill which is a spread footing and the rare case of a pile supported footing.
-A timber pile supported footing is where a timber horizontal footing member provides support for the columns and the timber member is supported by piles.
+A timber pile supported footing is a where timber horizontal footing member is a support for columns and the timber member is supported by piles.
 The total quantity for this element is the length of timber foundation.

 - 1. Defects are superficial and have no effect on the structural capacity of the element.
 Decay, insect infestation, cracks, splits, or checks may exist. - 2.
-Total length of foundation if repairs exist. - Total length of foundation if structural defects exist, but the defects do not significantly affect structural capacity.
-Deficiencies do not warrant analysis but may require repairs.
-Typically, locations in a load path with a shell thickness greater than or equal to 11⁄2" are marked with a YELLOW TAG. - 4.
+Total length of foundation if repairs exist. - 3.
+Total length of foundation if structural defects exist, but the defects do not significantly affect structural capacity.
+Deficiencies do not warrant analysis, but may require repairs.
+Typically, locations in a load path with a shell thickness greater than or equal to $1\frac{1}{2}$ " are marked with a YELLOW TAG. - 4.
 Total length of foundation where damage exists in locations or quantity and has reduced the structural capacity of the element or the bridge.
 Structural analysis is warranted or has determined repairs are essential to restore the full capacity of the element.
 Typically, locations in a load path with less than a 11⁄2 shell thickness are marked with a RED TAG.

-225 Steel Pile
+225 Steel Submerged Pile/Column

-This element defines a pile or pile portion of a pile constructed of structural steel visible for inspection.
+This element defines a column or column portion of a pile constructed of steel and is visible for inspection and may be always or seasonably covered by water.
 Do not delete the element from the bridge because the element is no longer visible.
 The exposure may be intentional or caused by scour.